Skip to main content

 Service Configuration

-The installed service runs remi --daemon.
 The preferred way to customize settings is via ~/.remi/config.toml (see remi config init).
 You can also edit the service file directly for options not in the config:

 • macOS: ~/Library/LaunchAgents/com.yooz.remi.plist — add arguments to the ProgramArguments array